-The pain in the stomach, flatulence, pyrosis, &c., to disease of the lower thoracic ganglia of the sympathetic.
+The pains of the stomach, flatulence, pyrosis, &c. to disease of the lower thoracic ganglia of the sympathetic.

-The pains, numbress, weakness, and the morbid sensations in the neck, breast, and upper extremities, to an affection of the cervical portion of the spinal marrow.
+The pain, numbness, weakness, and the morbid sensations in the neck, breast, and upper extremities, to an affection of the cervical portion of the spinal marrow.